 To get you started, here are some jobs that are flexible and pay relatively well: babysitting, landscaping, virtual assistance, bartending, tutoring, walking dogs, house cleaning, moving furniture, etc… There are hundreds of part time jobs to be had, just check out Craigslist and I am sure you will find something you won’t mind doing for a little bit.
 And remember, it is only temporarily.

-10. Cut Back On Starbucks (Or Other Guilty Pleasures)
+10. Cut Back on Starbucks (Or Other Guilty Pleasures)

-Did you know that buying a $4 cup of coffee at Starbucks everyday will cost you a whooping $1,460 every year?
+We personally don’t drink coffee but our friend, Sharon from Simpler And Smarter, recently told us how she saved $4 a day for travel just by cutting back on Starbucks.
+So we did some quick math and realized that buying a $4 cup of coffee at Starbucks everyday will cost you a whooping $1,460 every year?
 That is a lot of money, don’t you think?
 Matter of fact, it is so much money that you could afford to live comfortably in SE Asia or Latin America for about two months.
 Stop buying and start making your own coffee at home.
 Put the money you save everyday into your savings.

 Note: It doesn’t have to be Starbucks coffee.
 Whatever your guilty pleasure might be just ask yourself the next time you want to buy it: Do I need it?
 Or do I want it?